 Magnolias have remained desirable trees in many gardens over the years.
-This article will provide you with answers to the most common questions related to the problems of growing this tree.
+This article will answer the most common questions related to the problems of growing this tree.

-Drought stress is one of the main causes of magnolia leaves turning brown.
-Root rot, pests, mineral deficiency, and scorching sun can also cause magnolia leaves to turn brown.
+QUICK ANSWER: Drought stress is one of the leading causes of magnolia leaves turning brown.
+Root rot, pests, mineral deficiency, and scorching sun can cause magnolia leaves to turn brown.

 Drought stress